30 Things to Do at Disney World Resorts

 11. Go Swimming

-Almost every Disney Resort hotel has both a swimming pool and a water park.
+Almost every Disney Resort hotel has a swimming pool and a water park.
 Visiting the water parks is one of the best ways to enjoy a little time in the sun!

 12. Explore the Waterfalls at Disney’s Polynesian Village Resort